mackenzieg/versus/TESTS.md

 - [ ] Make sure permissions between all contracts is working

 Mackenzie:
-- [ ] Make sure taxes are correct and can be changed
+- [x] Make sure taxes are correct and can be changed
+- [x] Make sure fees are taken
 - [ ] Make sure mm gets 1% in BNB
 - [ ] Make sure marketing gets 2% BNB
 - [ ] Make sure mm gets 5% in BUSD